Lisnaskea: Secondary level

-Lisnaskea High School
+At second level, St Kevin's College (also known as St Kevin's Secondary School) is located at Derryree in Lisnaskea.
+It was formed, in 2017, following the merger of St Comhghall's College (a Roman Catholic school in Lisnaskea which operated from 1970 until 2017) and St Eugene's College in Rosslea.

-Lisnaskea High School (Castle Balfour Demesne), the town's only non-Catholic high school, was ordered to be amalgamated with nearby Devenish College in 2013 by then-Northern Ireland Education Minister John O'Dowd (Sinn Féin), despite the objections of those associated with the high school.
-Since then, 75% of the school's students transferred to Devenish College, with the majority of the remaining students transferring equally between Erne Integrated College and Fivemiletown High School.
+Another school, Lisnaskea High School (Castle Balfour Demesne), was the town's only non-Catholic high school.
+It was amalgamated with nearby Devenish College in 2013.
+Since then, 75% of the school's students transferred to Devenish College, with other students transferring to Erne Integrated College and Fivemiletown High School.

 Libraries

 A new public library was opened in Main Street on 8 April 2015 by Libraries NI at a cost of £1.28m.
-It is spread over two floors with a special children's library, conference rooms and Wifi access.
+It is spread over two floors with a special children's library and conference rooms.